ESG – SOCIAL

 |At RBC we know that caring about our impact on the environment and society and how we govern our company are essential to generating long-term value for RBC and our stakeholders, and we are constantly looking for ways to improve our performance in all three areas.

-RBC and its subsidiaries employ nearly 4,000 people across 43 facilities in the U.S., Mexico, France, Switzerland, Germany, Poland and China.
+RBC and its subsidiaries employ approximately 3,000 people across 43 facilities in the U.S., Mexico, France, Switzerland, Germany, Poland and China.
 Since people are our single largest asset, it is imperative to RBC that we attract and retain people who can work in a high-performance culture that fosters innovation and continuous improvement.

 Nearly all of our personnel are RBC employees rather than independent contractors, temporaries or third-party labor provider personnel.
 We do not use any child or forced labor as those are anathema to our corporate culture.